nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 ## How to add content

-If you have a suggestion for a new use case concept and are not familiar with GitHub, you can [email your idea to us](mailto:autohelp+int+851+6545985337373134556@CFDE.groups.io).
+If you have a suggestion for a new use case concept and are not familiar with GitHub, you can [email your idea to us](mailto:support@cfde.atlassian.net).

 If you are familiar with GitHub please either:

-  - Open a [`NewUseCase issue`](https://github.com/nih-cfde/usecases/issues/new?labels=new+use+case&template=NewUseCase_template.md&title=Add+use+case+idea+title) describing your new use case idea
+  - Open a [`NewUseCase issue`](https://github.com/nih-cfde/use-case-library-build/issues/new?labels=new+use+case&template=NewUseCase_template.md&title=Add+use+case+idea+title) describing your new use case idea

   - Or write up your use case and submit it as a pull request (PR).
 Please follow the [Use Case Style Guide](#usecasestyle) below.

 ### PR process
 If you are submitting a pull request, please create one pull request per use case so admin can check the complete change.

-**First, add and preview new changes:**

-  - [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [use cases repo](https://github.com/nih-cfde/usecases) and create a new branch in your forked version.
+  - [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [use case library repo](https://github.com/nih-cfde/use-case-library-build) and create a new branch in your forked version.

+  **New use case files should ONLY be added to the [`library` directory](https://github.com/nih-cfde/use-case-library-build/tree/latest/library).
+Please do not change any other files in the repository!**

-  - Use the [use case file templates](https://github.com/nih-cfde/usecases/tree/master/docs/template_files) to format and add your new use case files to the appropriate directories on your branch.
+  - Use the [use case file templates](https://github.com/nih-cfde/use-case-library-build/tree/latest/library_file_templates) to format and add your new use case files to the `library` directory on your branch.
-  - After you add changes to your branch, you should see a message near the top of the repo page indicating that your branch is x number of commits ahead of `nih-cfde:master`.
-There should be a button for 'Pull request' and/or 'Compare' - they lead to the same page to create a PR.
-Submit a PR from your forked repo branch to the `nih-cfde:preview` branch.
+  - After you add changes to your branch, you should see a message near the top of the repo page indicating that your branch is x number of commits ahead of `nih-cfde:latest`.
+There should be a button for "Pull request" and/or "Compare" - they lead to the same page to create a PR.
+Submit a PR pushing changes from your branch to `nih-cfde:latest`.
-  - After you submit the PR, make sure the repo checks complete (green check mark)
-  - If the checks complete successfully, the repo's bot will auto-merge your changes to the `preview` branch.
-Please check your changes on the [preview website](https://cfde-usecases.readthedocs-hosted.com/en/preview/).
-It may take ~30 minutes for the changes you added to show up.
-      - Please check that the new content renders correctly (e.g., check page format, right-side table of contents links, and page and web hyperlinks) and makes sense relative to existing content.
-      - If the checks failed, please submit a [`HelpWanted issue`](https://github.com/nih-cfde/usecases/issues/new?labels=help+wanted&template=help_template.md&title=Add+problem+title) to request help.
-Please include a reference (using `#`) to your PR so we can check the correct website build logs.

-**Second, when you are satisfied with the changes:**

-  - Create a new PR from your branch to the `nih-cfde:master` branch.
   - Request reviews from Use Case maintainers by typing `@ACharbonneau` and `@marisalim` in your PR text box
-  - After you submit the PR, make sure the repo checks complete (green check mark)
   - Please allow up to one week for admin to review your request

+If you need help at any point in this process, please submit a [`HelpWanted issue`](https://github.com/nih-cfde/use-case-library-build/issues/new?labels=help+wanted&template=help_template.md&title=Add+problem+title)!
+Please include a reference (using `#`) to your PR number so we can check the submission.

 ### Use Case approval process

 The Use Case committee will mark proposed use cases, and corresponding requirements pages, as `in progress`=&#x23F3;, `approved`=&#x1F44C;, and `done`=&#x2705;, as appropriate.

-If you have any questions about contributing, please submit an issue and we will lend a hand ASAP:
+If you have any questions about contributing, please submit an issue and we will lend a hand as soon as possible:

 Issue templates | About
 --- | ---
-[`NewUseCase issue`](https://github.com/nih-cfde/usecases/issues/new?labels=new+use+case&template=NewUseCase_template.md&title=Add+use+case+idea+title) | To describe and suggest a new use case idea
+[`NewUseCase issue`](https://github.com/nih-cfde/use-case-library-build/issues/new?labels=new+use+case&template=NewUseCase_template.md&title=Add+use+case+idea+title) | To describe and suggest a new use case idea
-[`Enhancements issue`](https://github.com/nih-cfde/usecases/issues/new?labels=enhancement&template=Enhancement_template.md&title=Add+suggested+enhancement+title) | To suggest general improvements to the Use Case Repository
+[`Enhancements issue`](https://github.com/nih-cfde/use-case-library-build/issues/new?labels=enhancement&template=Enhancement_template.md&title=Add+suggested+enhancement+title) | To suggest general improvements to the Use Case Library
-[`HelpWanted issue`](https://github.com/nih-cfde/usecases/issues/new?labels=help+wanted&template=help_template.md&title=Add+problem+title) | To request general help
+[`HelpWanted issue`](https://github.com/nih-cfde/use-case-library-build/issues/new?labels=help+wanted&template=help_template.md&title=Add+problem+title) | To request general help
-[`Bug report issue`](https://github.com/nih-cfde/usecases/issues/new?labels=bug&template=bug_template.md&title=Add+bug+title) | To report a bug
+[`Bug report issue`](https://github.com/nih-cfde/use-case-library-build/issues/new?labels=bug&template=bug_template.md&title=Add+bug+title) | To report a bug

 Thank you for being here and for being a part of the CFDE project!